zenaro147/NeoGB-Printer/README.md

 ## SD card Setup
 Format any size SD card in FAT32 and copy the content of the 'SD' folder to the SD card, so that **./www/** and **./E_paper/** directories are at the root.
 * **./www** contains the files for the webserver.
-* **./E_paper/** contains a GNU Octave interpreter to transform your printer images into printings simulating the output of an actual Game Boy Printer (aka [e-paper](https://github.com/Raphael-Boichot/GameboyPrinterPaperSimulation)).
+* **./E_paper/** contains a GNU Octave/Matlab script to transform your printer images into printings simulating the output of an actual Game Boy Printer (aka [e-paper](https://github.com/Raphael-Boichot/GameboyPrinterPaperSimulation)).
 During use of the NeoGB Printer, new files will appear on the card.
 * **./ID_storage.bin** generates an unique ID for each print so avoid to delete it (**if deleted, the image count will restart from 1 with a risk of overwriting existing images)**.
 * Your images will be placed at **./output/bmp/** and **./output/png/** and can be deleted as you wish.